Why do support moves occur?

 Support After the Move

-Frequent communication should be maintained with the student until s/he has adjusted to the new home.
-S/he may need some help in restoring confidence and reflecting on the experience to date.
+Frequent communication should be maintained with the student until they have adjusted to the new home.
+They may need some help in restoring confidence and reflecting on the experience to date.
 Please remember that an in-home visit must be conducted within 30 days of the student moving in with the new host family on a temporary basis or within 60 days of the student moving in with a replacement host family on a permanent basis.

 When appropriate, communication should be maintained with the original host family to provide them a chance to share their thoughts and to give them reassurance about their relationship as a representative of AFS.
 Often families can still be involved in the local AFS organization and activities.